railsuser2014/openobject-doc-book-en/source/contribute/communication.rst

 This forum is used for comitters to ask for more help about a bug resolution.
-An automatic message is sent to the according mailing list when you click on a button featured in the bug tracker.
+An automatic message is sent to the according mailing list when you click on a button featured in the :ref:`bug tracker <bug-tracker-link>`.
 It functions both ways, so every post on the mailing list will also appear in the forum.

 IRC
 +++